-1) The posted coordinates are not the actual coordinates for the cache, but are less
+1) The posted coordinates are the actual coordinates.

 Thanks to Haicoole for starting the challenge phenomena; to Mount10Bike for the Washington DeLorme, the GPX filters, and the template for this page; and to Ms IDFC for putting up with Mr IDFC when he was obsessed with creating this challenge.